hannahql/hannahql.github.io/_pages/about.md

 # About Me

 Hi!
-I'm a fifth year PhD Candidate at Stanford University, where I'm advised by [Ramesh Johari](http://web.stanford.edu/~rjohari/) and [Gabriel Weintraub](https://gweintra.people.stanford.edu/). **I am on the 2021-22 job market.** I'm part of the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
+I'm a fifth year PhD Candidate at Stanford University, where I'm advised by [Ramesh Johari](http://web.stanford.edu/~rjohari/) and [Gabriel Weintraub](https://gweintra.people.stanford.edu/).
+I'm part of the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
 Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.

 My research is centered around the design and optimization of online marketplaces.
 In particular, I focus on developing statistical methodology for experimentation on these platforms, in the presence of interference.
 I combine techniques from statistics, causal inference, economics, and operations research to develop theoretical insights for practically motivated problems.